Features Introduced in Prisma Access 2.1 Innovation

 Support for Asymmetric Routing Across Multiple Service Connections

 Using Backbone Routing options, you can specify Prisma Access to allow asymmetric flows through the Prisma Access backbone.
-The ability to allow asymmetric flows across multiple service connections is useful in cases where you want to use ECMP or another load balancing mechanism for service connections to your CPE.
+The ability to allow asymmetric flows across multiple service connections is useful in cases where you want to use ECMP or another load balancing mechanism for service connections from your CPE.

 Trusted (TLS) API Endpoints

 Prisma Access API endpoints use a new SSL/TLS server certificate from a trusted third-party certificate authority (CA), which enables you to retrieve the Prisma Access public and infrastructure addresses from an API URL that uses SSL/TLS and a trusted certificate.
 The new API endpoint is

 If you are using the current API to retrieve Prisma Access public and infrastructure IP addresses, that functionality is not affected.

 To allow you to adhere to data sovereignty and residency laws as well as established data protection and privacy regulations, Prisma Access supports the use of the WildFire Australia Cloud (au.wildfire.paloaltonetworks.com).
 The following locations map to the WildFire Australia Cloud:

 Recommended For You